-The skirt is a long, thin strip of meat from the lower front end of the beef carcass.
+The skirt is a long, thin strip of meat from the rib cage.

 Skirt steak can be used for classic grilled dishes such as carne asada.

 When serving skirt steaks, take note of the direction of the striations in the meat.
 You’ll want to cut against the grain, so you’re cutting across the fibers rather than along them.

 Here’s a recipe we developed for our grass fed skirt steaks:

 Black Steel Roasted Grass Fed Skirt Steak with a Balsamic and Rosemary Glaze

 - 2 lbs skirt steak, trimmed if needed